Zendegi: Part 2: 2027–2028

-The story moves to a democratized Iran in 2027.
+The story moves to a liberalized Iran in 2027.
 Martin lives in Tehran with Mahnoosh, an Iranian political activist he married, and their six-year-old son, Javeed.
 Nasim heads a company in Tehran that has developed Zendegi-ye Behtar, an online multi-player virtual reality (VR) gaming platform.
 Zendegi uses cloud computing to run its operations across several countries.
 But Zendegi has to compete with several other VR providers, and Nasim looks for something new to add to Zendegi to give it an edge.

 Nasim learns that HCP finally took off in the US and has published its first draft brain map based on thousands of brain scans of human organ donors.
 She discovers that her contributions were not used by the project – HCP's goals were aimed at helping neurologists diagnose pathologies, whereas her goal was to simulate the brain.
 Nasim decides to continue what she had started on HCP using the project's publicly available brain scans.
 Her goal is to improve the realism of Zendegi's proxies, computer-generated people that flesh-out the VR's landscape.
 She takes this a step further and starts taking MRI brain scans of living people.
 Nasim's first breakthrough comes with Virtual Azimi, a proxy she creates by scanning Ashkan Azimi, Iran's national football team captain, to record his motor skills while he replays games in his head.
 Virtual Azimi enables football fans to play games with Azimi's proxy, and it is a huge success, boosting Zendegi's popularity.

 Javeed loves Zendegi and Martin often takes him to local gaming booths where together they participate in role-playing games.
 One day Mahnoosh is killed in a car accident, and Martin has to raise Javeed on his own.
 Then Martin discovers he has terminal cancer, and concerned that Javeed will grow up without a father, he contacts Nasim and asks her to create a Virtual Martin that Javeed can communicate with in Zendegi.
 Nasim conducts MRI scans on Martin while prompting him with images and memories.
 But Zendegi comes under fire from religious fanatics.
 Iranian clerics denounce Virtual Azimi as "an afront to God and human dignity".
 It is also criticized by the Cis-Humanist League (CHL), a human rights group who object to enslaved proxies, saying that "it's unethical to create conscious software that lacks the ability to control its own destiny".